MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 To learn more, see [Get-CsBatchPolicyAssignmentOperation](https://docs.microsoft.com/powershell/module/teams/get-csbatchpolicyassignmentoperation).

-## Assign a policy package to a group of users
+## Assign a policy package to a group

 Policy package assignment to groups let you assign multiple policies to a group of users, such as a security group or distribution list.
 The policy assignment is propagated to members of the group according to precedence rules.
 As members are added to or removed from a group, their inherited policy assignments are updated accordingly.